r-tmap/tmaptools/README.md

 Installation
 ------------

-`tmaptools` will shortly be available on CRAN.
+`tmaptools` is available on CRAN.
 The development version can be installed as follows:

 ```r
 library(devtools)